18F/development-guide/_pages/on-call.md

 that occasionally gets called on to develop emergent, urgent web applications that need short-term 24/7 support.

-The needs of those two different scenarios are different, but there are a number of things that could be considered at different stages of development that would allow both types of teams and products to be better set up for success.
+The needs of those two different scenarios are different.
+Regardless of the type of project, there are a number of things that could be considered at different stages of development that would allow both types of teams and products to be set up for on-call success.

 ## Staffing/resourcing phase
 Resourcing is very important to the support success of a team.